-Last updated: 11 months ago
+Last updated: about 1 year ago

 Hip dysplasia is one of the most common musculoskeletal pathologies in children.
 Among orthopedic conditions, scoliosis, flat feet, neck stiffness, and pigeon chest are frequently observed in children and adolescents.